Lufteluke/pi-tin/3dp_assembly.md

 ## 4. final assembly

-Line up the display housing with the mounting points on the lower case.
-Insert and tighten the two M2x20 socket head cap screws.
+Line up the display housing with the mounting points on the lower case, folding the display cable forward as shown.
+Insert and tighten the two M2x20 socket head cap screws that hold the display hinge together.

 ![](images/display_housing_screws.jpg)

 ![](images/3dp_case_finished.jpg)

-Finished?